sinch/ios-conferencecalling-so/readme.md

 pod install
 ```

-After this, you’ll see an XCode workspace file with the extension “**.xcworkspace**”.
-We’ll need to work out of that file from now on instead of our project file.
-That way, all of our app’s components will work together.
+Now, we’ll see an XCode workspace file with the extension “**.xcworkspace**”.
+We need to work out of that file instead of our project file from now on.
+This way, all of our app’s components will work together.

-sinch ui view controller

 ## Story board UI
-Create a story board with three view controllers, one Conference Controller, a LoginController.
+Create a story board with two view controllers; one conference controller, and one login controller.

 ### ConferenceController
-in the conference controller Create two buttons, one is for calling and one invite button.
+Create two buttons in ConferenceController - one is for calling and the other one is an invite button.

 ### LoginController
-Add a TextField and a Button to login
+Add a TextField and a Button to login.

-Set the ConferenceController scene as the initial ViewController if its not already set.
+Set the ConferenceController scene as the initial ViewController if it's not already set.

-Create a Modal segue to the login controller from the conference controller and call it login.
+Create a Modal segue to LoginController from ConferenceController, and call it login.

 ## First use Scenario
-Create new ViewController and name it **ConferenceController** and assign it to the ConferenceController view in the story board.
-The next thing you want to do is to check if this is a first use scenario, we are going to use NSUserDefault to store such info.
+Create a new ViewController, name it **ConferenceController**, and assign it to the ConferenceController view in the story board.

+The next thing is to check if this is a first use scenario.
+We're going to store the information, using NSUserDefault.

 ```objectivec
 -(void)viewDidAppear:(BOOL)animated